sguzman/math-research/README.md

 - Neighborhoods preserved in turbulent flows
 - Measuring turbulence using measure of eucleadean operations
 - Nesting euclidean plane and operations into domain specific spaces
+- Linear homotopy as a semigroup of bounded linear operators